 The courts also expunged marijuana cases that involved attempts to commit and conspiracy to commit any of those offenses.
 Attempts and conspiracies to commit these offenses also were expunged.
 However, the legislation does not require that every case involving a marijuana charge be expunged.
 For example, large-scale trafficking was not expunged.

 To confirm a marijuana case was expunged, individuals can go to the court where the case was heard to confirm that the record was cleared and receive a certification.
 In addition, you can get confirmation and certification by going to the Superior Court Clerk’s Office in Trenton.

-If a marijuana case should have been considered for expungement under the new law, but it was not, individuals can file a motion for judicial review.
+If a marijuana case should have been considered for expungement under the new law.
+But it was not so individuals can file a motion for judicial review.

-If a case was heard in Superior Court, start at the Superior Court courthouse in the county where it took place.
+If a case was heard in Superior Court, start at the Superior Court courthouse in the county it took place.
 If you were an adult, go to the criminal division.
-If you were charged as a juvenile, go to the family division.
-If a case was heard in municipal court, start at the municipal court in the town where you were arrested or charged.
+In the case of being charged as a juvenile, go to the family division.
+If a case was heard in municipal court, start at the court in the town you were arrested or charged.

 The remaining sentence, juvenile disposition, ongoing supervision, associated violation of probation, or unpaid court-ordered costs, including civil judgments for non-payment, will be canceled.
 Active arrest warrant related to a failure to appear in that case will be canceled.